Wandering-Swordsman-LLC/Docs/README.md

-# 🔴 Your at the wrong place! 🔴
+# 🔴 You're at the wrong place! 🔴
 Visit [here](https://github.com/Wandering-Swordsman-LLC/Docs/wiki) to read the manual!